astropotato/MaP_BBM-Plastic-Data_paper/README.md

 ### Code Attribution

 All code was developed by **Erish Daranciang** and his co-authors for this study.
-Portions of the initial boilerplate and function structures were generated using **OpenAI's ChatGPT** and **GitHub Copilot**, then extensively modified to meet the specific objectives of this research.
+Portions of the initial boilerplate and syntax were generated using **OpenAI's ChatGPT** and **GitHub Copilot**, then extensively modified to meet the specific objectives of this research.

 ---
 ### Dependencies